unfoldtoolbox/Unfold.jl/docs/src/lm_tutorial.md

 This should result in
 `(Unfold) pkg> ` - but if you see `(@v1.6) pkg> `  instead, you still have to activate your environment (using `cd("/path/to/your/project")` and `]activate .` or `]activate /path/to/your/project/`)

-Note that you should have done this already to install Unfold in the first place. have a look at the Readme.md - there we use the Pkg.add("") syntax, which is equivalent to the `]` package manager.
+note that you should have done this already to install Unfold in the first place. have a look at the Readme.md - there we use the Pkg.add("") syntax, which is equivalent to the `]` package manager.
 Now we are ready to add packages:

 `add StatsModels,MixedModels,DataFrames,DSP.conv,Plots`